 Both our correctness proof and the differentiation framework (which is the basis for our implementation) are parametric in the plugin.
-Instantiating the differentiation framework requires a differentiation plugin; instantiating the correctness proof for it requires a proof plugin.
+Instantiating the differentiation framework requires a differentiation plugin; instantiating the correctness proof for it requires a proof plugin, containing additional definitions and lemmas.